giuliaok/giuliaok.github.io/README.md

-# giuliaocchinicaccialupi.github.io
-# Leonardo Castro-Gonzalez
+# Giulia Occhini

-I am a second year PhD student in Economics at the University of Birmingham.
-I am currently in a Visiting Student position at the Alan Turing Institute in the Urban Analytics Programme (Oct 2019 - Sep 2020).
-Before starting my PhD, I did my MSc in Complex Systems Modelling at King's College London (Distinction) and my BSc in Physics at UNAM (Mexico - 9.32/10).
+I am a third year PhD student in NLP at the University of Bristol and The Alan Turing Institute.
+I am currently a research intern at MILA Québec (January 2022 - ).
+Before starting my PhD, I obtained an MRes in Computational Linguistics at Leiden University (Cum Laude).

 **My research interests keywords:** Complexity Economics, Urban Sciences, Statistical Physics, Data Science.